carpentries-incubator/hpc-intro/_episodes/04-wildcards-pipes.md

 ```
 {: .output}

 Success!
 The `wc: fastq: Is a directory` error message was written to the file.
 Also, note how the file was silently overwritten by directing output to the same place as before.
-Sometimes this is not the behavior we want.
+Sometimes this is not the behaviour we want.
 How do we append (add) to a file instead of overwriting it?

 Appending to a file is done the same was as redirecting output.
 However, instead of `>`, we will use `>>`.